Teman-Tani-Bangkit/Cloud-Computing/README.md

 gcloud builds submit --tag gcr.io/<project-id>/temantani
 ```
 4. Configure the Cloud Run settings according to your application.
+5. Make sure you have created Cloud SQL
-5. Add env and connect to Cloud SQL
+6. Add env and connect to Cloud SQL
 env_variables:
   DB_HOST: <YOUR_DATABASE_HOST>
   DB_USER: <YOUR_DATABASE_USER>